SelectUSA/events/events/_posts/2018-04-25-2018-texas-india-webinar.md

 On **Wednesday, April 25** at **7:00 a.m. – 8:00 a.m.
 EDT (4:30 p.m. – 5:30 p.m.
 IST)**, the U.S. Commercial Service and SelectUSA will host a free webinar on doing business in the U.S. State of Texas.

 Learn why Texas is a large and attractive market for international businesses across a broad range of industries.
-Hear from Mahindra North America about their success in Texas.
+Hear from Mahindra Americas about their success in Texas.
 Gain independent expert insight about how Texas tax policy ranks within the United States.

 **Featured Sectors**
 * Advanced manufacturing